OmarThinks/OmarThinks/README.md

 ## What am I doing now?
 Currently, I am unemployed.
 So, I am applying for work from home jobs.
 And I am adding more skills.
+Currently Learning RabbitMQ to increase my backend skills.